OmerKhan24/QR-Code-Generator/README.md

 This project uses the following dependencies:

-- [https://api.qrserver.com](https://api.qrserver.com): External API for generating QR codes.
+- [QR Code API](https://goqr.me/api/): External API for generating QR codes.

 ## Attribution

-The QR code generation in this project is powered by the [goQR API](https://goqr.me/api/).
+The QR code generation in this project is powered by the [goQR API](https://goqr.me/).
 We acknowledge and appreciate their service for providing the QR code generation functionality.

 ## License